j-u-p-iter/jjest/Notes.md

 4. github actions.
 - What it is.
 - What flows it consists of and how they interact with each other.

+5. Describe the whole workflow of work with package:
+ - how to install dependencies
+ - how to update dependencies
+ - how to run every script
+ - how and when to run changeset

+ Provide an example based on some tiny commit.